Choosing the Right Astrophotography Filters for Amazing Images

 There are also sky glow filters suitable for Moon glow and to reduce glare.

 Many serious astrophotographers use monochrome cameras with colour filters in a filter wheel.
-They do this because a mono camera is usually more sensitive because its photo cells are not divided into Red Green or Blue, however, to get a colour image it is necessary to image with at least three filters one for Red, Blue, and one Green, and then combine the three images together.
-A colour camera is much more convenient and needs no colour filters because they are integrated into the sensor and cover each photocell.
+Why?
+Because a mono camera is usually more sensitive.
+Its photocells are not divided into Red Green or Blue like a colour camera.
+So, to get a colour image it is necessary to use at least three filters.
+The Red, Blue, and Green filters are used in turn.
+After taking pictures with the filters, they are combined into one image.

 Choosing the right filter for astrophotography is important, but difficult.
 It depends on the type of objects you are looking to capture and the equipment you use.